pimalaya/mml/README.md

 $ curl -sSL https://raw.githubusercontent.com/pimalaya/mml/master/install.sh | PREFIX=~/.local sh
 ```

-These commands install the latest binary from the GitHub [releases](https://github.com/pimalaya/mml/releases) section.
+### From CI

+MML CLI can be installed with a pre-built binary from the [pre-release GitHub workflow](https://github.com/pimalaya/neverest/actions/workflows/pre-release.yml): take the latest build, find the *Artifacts* section, you should find a pre-built binary matching your OS.

+This workflow is triggered everytime a new commit is pushed on `master`.
+Such binary is usually more up-to-date than a release, but also less stable.

-*Binaries are built with [default](https://github.com/pimalaya/mml/blob/master/Cargo.toml#L18) cargo features.
+*Pre-built binaries are built with [default](https://github.com/pimalaya/mml/blob/master/Cargo.toml#L18) cargo features.
 If you want to enable or disable a feature, please use another installation method.*

+### Other

 <details>
   <summary>Cargo</summary>